alexhunsley/tca-beam/README.md

 * creation of navigation stacks with sub-features (perhaps using decoupled navigation)
 * stub out unit test using e.g. `TestStore`

+## Alternatives

+There are other tools, of course, which will allow you to do something similar:

+* Xcode templates
+* Meta-programming using e.g. Sourcery

+Beam hopes to differentiate itself by working towards to allowing easy creation of higher-order reducers + subreducers.
+This will allow quickly generated starting points for common patterns like navigation.

 ## Contributions

 Contributions are encouraged: PRs or suggestions, feedback on template contents, etc.